CEGRcode/labtutorial/docs/PublicationChecklist.md

+---
+id: publication-checklist
-# Publication Checklist
+title: Publication Checklist
+sidebar_position: 9
+---

 *last updated Oct 16, 2022 by Olivia for the Mittal et al, 2022 SAGA paper*

 ## PEGR projects
 It helps to start the "Working set" PEGR project early in your analysis.
 The latter two projects should be created closer to publication.

-- [ ] "Working set" - help you to easily track all the PEGR samples that were analyzed (regardless of if they ultimately ended up in the manuscript)
+- "Working set" - help you to easily track all the PEGR samples that were analyzed (regardless of if they ultimately ended up in the manuscript)
-- [ ] "Novel set" - the set of previously UNPUBLISHED samples that will be submitted to GEO as novel sequencing data that need new accessions.
+- "Novel set" - the set of previously UNPUBLISHED samples that will be submitted to GEO as novel sequencing data that need new accessions.
-- [ ] "Reanalyzed set" - the set of previously PUBLISHED samples that were reanalyzed for figures included in the manuscript.
+- "Reanalyzed set" - the set of previously PUBLISHED samples that were reanalyzed for figures included in the manuscript.

 Make sure you include relevant keywords, accessions, and identifiers in the project to improve search-ability for future PEGR users.